Master of Science in Management (Online or Hybrid)

 As a student in Merrimack’s Master of Science in Management graduate program, you’ll graduate with the core business acumen organizations in all industries are looking for in their employees.
-Additionally, the degree can be tailored to your personal and professional interests by selecting one of the following 12-credit concentrations, adding focus and highly marketable skills to your program of study.
+Additionally, the MSM degree can be tailored to your personal and professional interests by selecting one of the following 12-credit concentrations, adding focus and highly marketable skills to your program of study.

 The Business Analytics concentration will endow you with knowledge and skills in extracting decision-guiding insights out of complex data.
 You will be introduced to core elements of data management, preparation, analysis, visualization, and result interpretation and communication, in a theory-plus-application context.

 The Marketing Management concentration will provide you with a comprehensive and analytical understanding of how marketing impacts business decisions.
-You will gain insight into the marketing function and will be exposed to core elements such as marketing strategy, digital and social media marketing, marketing analytics, and how aspects of marketing contribute to practices of management.
+You will gain insight into the marketing function and will be exposed to core elements such as marketing strategy, digital and social media marketing, marketing analytics and how aspects of marketing contribute to practices of management.

 Quantitative and Digital Finance

 Understanding and comprehending the language of finance and business performance is essential for professionals at any level within an organization.
-In the Quantitative & Digital Finance concentration, you will become familiar with topics such as corporate finance, quant and factor investing, and other innovative trends in the finance industry.
+In the Quantitative and Digital Finance concentration, you will become familiar with topics such as corporate finance, quant and factor investing, and other innovative trends in the finance industry.
 The skills acquired will equip you to make sound financial decisions that affect individual organizations and society as a whole.

 Strategic Human Resource Management

 In the Strategic Human Resource Management concentration, you will examine the critical role of achieving an organization’s strategic objectives as they relate to human capital.
-You will gain deep knowledge of topics related to negotiations, conflict resolution, maximizing organizational performance, and using analytics to make informed decisions in a diverse workplace.
+You will gain deep knowledge of topics related to negotiations, conflict resolution, maximizing organizational performance and using analytics to make informed decisions in a diverse workplace.
 This concentration is excellent preparation for a career in human resources.

-Career options and outlook for M.S. in Management graduates
+Career Options and Outlook for M.S. in Management Graduates

 Management is a field with high income potential that is also seeing strong job growth.
 According to the US Bureau of Labor Statistics, the median annual wage of $105,660 for management occupations in 2019 was the highest among all major occupations.
 Management positions are forecast to add 505,000 new jobs from 2019-2029, growing faster than the average for all occupations.

 What You’ll Learn in the Master of Science in ManagementIn Merrimack’s 32-credit master’s in management program, you will gain a strong business base as you build your custom pathway with electives and concentrations added to the core curriculum.
 Business undergraduate majors complete 12 credit hours of core courses and 20 credit hours of electives, while non-business undergraduate majors complete 20 credit hours of core and 12 credit hours of electives.
 Regardless of your background, you can be sure you are acquiring the skills and knowledge that go beyond today’s job requirements to future proof your career.
 The competencies in our MSM degree instill skills and business insight to help you succeed in management and leadership roles:

-Analysis – The ability to interpret and synthesize information and to draw reasoned conclusions.
+- Analysis – The ability to interpret and synthesize information and to draw reasoned conclusions.

-Communication – The ability to articulate and deliver a business proposal, recommendation, or analysis for a particular purpose in both a written document and in a presentation format.
+- Communication – The ability to articulate and deliver a business proposal, recommendation or analysis for a particular purpose in both a written document and in a presentation format.

-Cross-Functional Management – The ability to understand and apply how decisions in one functional area of a business may impact the performance in other functional areas.
+- Cross-Functional Management – The ability to understand and apply how decisions in one functional area of a business may impact the performance in other functional areas.

 - Decision-Making – The ability to make choices among one or more alternatives with the intention of moving toward some desired state of affairs.

-Global Interconnectivity – The ability to understand the interconnectivity between business decisions and the global economy.
+- Global Interconnectivity – The ability to understand the interconnectivity between business decisions and the global economy.

-Leadership – The ability to engage in the process of influencing others and facilitating their individual and collective efforts to accomplish shared objectives.
+- Leadership – The ability to engage in the process of influencing others and facilitating their individual and collective efforts to accomplish shared objectives.

-Teamwork – The ability to collaborate effectively with other team members to enhance the quality of the interaction, interdependencies, cooperation, and coordination of teams.
+- Teamwork – The ability to collaborate effectively with other team members to enhance the quality of the interaction, interdependencies, cooperation and coordination of teams.